Asteraceae: Sunflower Family – Astereae Tribe: Erigeron et al

 Notes:

-Flax-leaved Horseweed is shown in photos on left.
-It is a close relative of Horseweed (Erigeron canadensis), though noticeably shorter and with rough hairy leaves.
-The shape of the flower heads is also similar to those of Horseweed although ray flowers are either wholly lacking or so small as to be virtually invisible.
+Flax-leaved Horseweed is shown in the four photos on left.
+It is a close relative of Horseweed (Erigeron canadensis, see below), though noticeably shorter and with rough, hairy leaves.
+The shape of the flower heads is also similar, although ray flowers are either wholly lacking or so small as to be virtually invisible.
 The central stem is often overtopped by the uppermost branches.

 Horseweed – Erigeron canadensis